-Since its decision of 14 May 2017, the government has been steadily increasing the number of places in existing detention facilities.
-In 2019 the open reception centre (Holsbeek) has been turned into a closed centre for women.
+Since 2017, the government has been steadily increasing the number of places in existing detention facilities.
+In 2019, the open reception centre (Holsbeek) has been turned into a closed centre for women.
 Two additional detention centres will be established in Zandvliet and Jumet.
-These plans will bring Belgium's detention capacity to 1,066 places by 2022.
+These plans will bring Belgium's detention capacity to 1,066 places by the end of the current legislation in 2024.